Skip to Content

 Having your own wheels can also often work out much cheaper than taking a busy organized tour or getting a taxi – like for instance to Mont St-Michel.

 The roads themselves vary from place to place but are mostly well-kept.
 The thing you may want to be wary of is driving in busy city areas like Paris.
-The roads in the city can be quite narrow, busy and confusing and could increase the risk of scratching the car if you aren’t used to them which can be quite frustrating and costly.
-It’s also difficult and expensive to find parking in cities.
+The roads in the city can be quite narrow, busy, and confusing which could increase the risk of scratching the car if you aren’t used to it.
+This can be quite frustrating and costly but it’s also difficult and expensive to find parking in cities.

 Unless you’re staying in the outskirts of Paris, I’d say rent your car after you’re done exploring the city of love.